 What is a Preliminary Notice?

 When required, sending preliminary notice is the first step to securing lien rights on a construction project.
 Failing to send a required preliminary notice or missing the deadline usually invalidates lien rights and eliminates the ability to file a mechanics lien in the event of nonpayment.
 Not sure if you need to send preliminary notice on a project?
 Visit Levelset’s Payment Rights Advisor and enter your project info, we’ll tell you if a notice is due in when for free.

-Even when preliminary notice is not required, it’s usually incredibly beneficial to send one.
+Even when preliminary notice isn’t necessary, it’s usually incredibly beneficial to send one.
 These notices keep the property owner, GC, and other top-of-chain parties in the loop regarding the work you’re performing, which prioritizes your invoice.
 It also helps build strong working relationships by creating transparency on the project.

 Think of a preliminary notice as a precaution rather than a reaction.
-Preliminary notices are sent at the very beginning of a project, sometimes before project work has even commenced, and almost always well before any payment problems arise.
+Contractors typically file preliminary notices at the beginning of a project, sometimes before project work has even commenced, and almost always well before any payment problems arise.
 It’s a low-cost insurance vehicle specially designed for the construction industry.

 A couple of things to remember about preliminary notices:

 - A preliminary notice is a tool recommended for any construction company nationwide, but in some states, it’s required in order to secure lien rights.

 - A preliminary notice can go by many different names, depending on the state the project is in.
 Here is just a partial list of the different names that some states use for “preliminary notice”: 20 Day Preliminary Notice (California), Notice to Owner, or NTO (Florida and 12 other states), and Notice of Furnishing (Michigan and 3 other states).